cypherpunk-academy/2064/en/047_2064_Special_Command.md

 Sigur moaned painfully and tried to nod.

 Group leader: "Okay.
-Mr. Alvas, you've done some very stupid things.
+Mr. Alvas, you've done some foolish things.
 You're supposed to know you're stepping on people's toes who won't let you get away with this.
 Maybe you just ignored it, maybe you didn't.
 Whatever.